enricovivan/inventory-controller/README.md

  # About
  - I made this as a way to develop my skills with Laravel, since I'm a beginner.
  - So, the fact that I'm in a learning process, means a lot of mistakes (and bugs), but I'll get rid of them (probably).
+ - Text from ChatGPT to show you my gratefulness:
+ > "Thank you for taking the time to view my code on GitHub!
+Your interest and support are greatly appreciated.
+I hope it was helpful and informative.
+If you have any questions or feedback, please don't hesitate to reach out."